getinstancemz/flowymotion/README.md

 ./bin/drun flowymotion -w
 ```

+Pick a workspace -- by default there will only be one.
+Copy the id and paste it in to your configuration file, replacing the dummy value.
+Flowymotion should be fully functional now.

 ## Running flowymotion
 First save your email file somewhere -- if you're running with Docker then this should probably be in a directory under the cloned `flowymotion` directory, since this is mounted.
 This README assumes you're running from this directory.
 I will use the `sample/` directory which comes with the repo.